Cannabis Cultivation in Atlantic Canada with a Global Perspective

 Steven Poirier currently manages SMP Management Consultants, which specializes in strategy consulting to the beverage alcohol industry.
 Prior to this, he spent over 25 years in the Canadian beverage alcohol industry holding senior positions in the Wine, Beer and Spirits industry.
 He has a broad spectrum of experience, having performed at the general management level as President of Moosehead Breweries and Treasury Wine Estates, in sales as the Senior Vice President of Sales for Arterra Wine Canada, and in marketing and new product Development as Vice President of Marketing for FBM Distillery.

 His national experience provides him with a thorough understanding of consumer attitudes and the regulatory environment of the alcohol beverage market.
 He has developed strong relationships with the provincial government Liquor Boards and private retailers in all regions, which is particularly evident within Atlantic Canada where he lived for 11 years when he was President of Moosehead Breweries.
 Before entering the beverage alcohol industry.
 Having worked in medium to large firms, as well as public and private firms he has a sound understanding of the complexities of various business models.

-*Disclaimer: The profile provides information which was sourced and approved by Biome Grow Inc. in order to help investors learn more about the company.
-Biome Grow Inc. is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Biome Grow Inc. (CSE:BIO,OTCQB:BIOIF,FWB:6OTA) .
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Biome Grow Inc., in order to help investors learn more about the company.
+Biome Grow Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.